A carrier-wave factored one-way Navier--Stokes method for boundary-layer instability modelling: Declarations

-\begin{itemize} \item Competing interests: This work was supported by the United Kingdom Defence Science and Technology Laboratory (DSTL), under contract DSTLX1000152974 \item Author contribution: Both authors contributed to the study conception and design.
+\textbf{Author contributions:} Both authors contributed to the study conception and design.
 Material preparation, data collection and analysis were performed by E. Badcock.
 The first draft of the manuscript was written by E. Badcock and both authors commented on previous versions of the manuscript.
-Both authors have read and approved the final manuscript. \end{itemize}
+Both authors have read and approved the final manuscript.